pharmaDB/PharmaDB-README/README.md

 Ubuntu 18.04
 Ubuntu 20.04
 ```

-However, other operating systems and other versions may work as well, but have not been tested.
+** Other operating systems and other versions may work as well, but have not been tested.

 If running the infrastructure on AWS, the following Amazon Machine Images (AMI's) may be used:

 ```
 ami-042e8287309f5df03
 ```

-However, other AMI's may work as well, but have not been tested.
+** Other AMI's may work as well, but have not been tested.

 #### Setting Up the Inbound and Outbound Traffic